 1. Hook your audience.

-This data indicates that sparking your audience’s curiosity with an attention-grabbing title isn’t enough to engage them.
-You also need to instantly hook your viewers within the first three seconds of your video -- the human attention span isn’t long enough to be entertained by sluggish content.
+Data indicates that sparking your audience’s curiosity with an attention-grabbing title isn’t enough to engage them.
+You also need to instantly hook your viewers within the first three seconds of your video — lets face it, the human attention span isn’t long enough to be entertained by sluggish content.

 But what actually hooks people?
 What we’ve discovered at HubSpot is that an effective video hook visually engages viewers and previews the video’s core message.
 Creating these types of hooks can simultaneously grab your viewers’ attention and generate interest in the rest of the video.